Looking to buy?

 The housing market, including estate agents, lenders, valuers, surveyors and solicitors, is open for business – and now could be a good time to buy.

 In Wales and Scotland, buyers won’t pay the equivalent ‘land and buildings transaction’ up to the higher threshold of £250,000.
-Again, the break applies up to, and inclusive of, 31 March 2021.
+But this tax break applies up to, and inclusive of, 30 June 2021.

 In Wales – unlike the rest of the UK – the tax break does not apply to the purchase of additional properties.